Jerry Reed: "Guitar Man"

-In July 1967, Reed had his best showing on the country chart (No. 53) with his self-penned "Guitar Man", which Elvis Presley soon covered.
+In July 1967, Reed had his best showing on the country chart (number 53) with his self-penned "Guitar Man", which Elvis Presley soon covered.
 Reed's next single was "Tupelo Mississippi Flash", a comic tribute to Presley.
-Recorded on September 1, the song became his first Top 20 hit, going to No. 15 on the chart.
-Coincidentally Presley came to Nashville to record nine days later on September 10, 1967, and one of the songs he became especially excited about was "Guitar Man".
+Recorded on September 1, the song became his first top-20 hit, going to number 15 on the chart.
+Coincidentally, Presley came to Nashville to record nine days later, and one of the songs he became especially excited about was "Guitar Man".

-Reed recalled how he was tracked down to play on the Presley session: "I was out on the Cumberland River fishing, and I got a call from Felton Jarvis (then Presley's producer at RCA Victor) He said, 'Elvis is down here.
+Reed recalled how he was tracked down to play on the Presley session: "I was out on the Cumberland River fishing, and I got a call from Felton Jarvis (then Presley's producer at RCA Victor).
+He said, 'Elvis is down here.
 We've been trying to cut "Guitar Man" all day long.
 He wants it to sound like it sounded on your album.'
 I finally told him, 'Well, if you want it to sound like that, you're going have to get me in there to play guitar, because these guys [you're using in the studio] are straight pickers.
 I pick with my fingers and tune that guitar up all weird kind of ways.'"

 Jarvis hired Reed to play on the session.
 "I hit that intro, and [Elvis's] face lit up and here we went.
 Then after he got through that, he cut [my] "U.S. Male" at the same session.
 I was toppin' cotton, son."
 Reed also played the guitar for Elvis Presley's "Big Boss Man" (1967), recorded in the same session.

 On January 15 and 16, 1968, Reed worked on a second Presley session, during which he played guitar on a cover of Chuck Berry's "Too Much Monkey Business", "Stay Away", and "Goin' Home" (two songs revolving around Presley's film Stay Away, Joe), as well as another Reed composition, "U.S. Male" (Reed's quoted recollection of "U.S. Male" being recorded at the same session as "Guitar Man" being incorrect).

 Presley also recorded two other Reed compositions: "A Thing Called Love" in May 1971 for his He Touched Me album, and "Talk About The Good Times" in December 1973, for a total of four.